 About Us

-From these small beginnings, a community of people has grown with a common interest in Buddhism or meditation.
+From these small beginnings, a community of people has grown with a common interest in Buddhism and meditation.
 This common interest has led to the openness of communication and empathy for each other that is also passed on to people new to meditation or exploring Buddhism for themselves.

 Our Values